mpes-kit/pesfit/docs/html/_sources/I02_benchmark_pes.rst.txt

 2. ``02_WSe2_Mpoint.py`` (`link <https://github.com/mpes-kit/pesfit/blob/master/benchmarks/02_WSe2_Mpoint.py>`_)

-Contains a full script with the option to run on the command line for batch fitting photoemission data around the :math:`M` point of :math:`\mathrm{WSe}_2`.
+Contains a full script with the option to run on the command line for batch fitting the photoemission data around the :math:`M` point of :math:`\mathrm{WSe}_2`.

 3. ``03_WSe2_hsymline.py`` (`link <https://github.com/mpes-kit/pesfit/blob/master/benchmarks/03_WSe2_hsymline.py>`_)

-Contains a full script with the option to run on the command line for batch fitting photoemission data around the high-symmetry line (HSL) of :math:`\mathrm{WSe}_2`.
+Contains a full script with the option to run on the command line for batch fitting the photoemission data around the high-symmetry line (HSL) of :math:`\mathrm{WSe}_2`.
 The following bash scripts contain numerical experiments for tuning the energy shift hyperparameters associated with each energy band.

 * ``WSe2_hsymline_recon_02.sh`` (`link <https://github.com/mpes-kit/pesfit/blob/master/benchmarks/WSe2_hsymline_recon_02.sh>`_) -- hyperparameter tuning for reconstructing energy band 1-2 of :math:`\mathrm{WSe}_2` within the corresponding energy range (used in [2])